 GOING WEST TO SAN FRANCISCO - STARTING A HOSTEL

-I decided the community and like-minded people I was looking for were most likely to exist in San Francisco.
+I decided the community and like-minded people I was looking for was most likely to exist in San Francisco.
 I asked my girlfriend, who I met in Scotland, if she wanted to go to San Francisco with me to start a hostel.
-She had just graduated and said, "Sure, I don't have anything better to do!"
-Together we took somebody else's car, by way of a Driveway, and drove to San Francisco.
-Within about a year, and proposals to many landlords and lots of trips to various city departments, I managed to start our small hostel.
+She had just graduated and said, “sure, I don’t have anything better to do!”
+Together we took somebody else’s car, by way of a Driveway, and drove to San Francisco.
+Within about a year, a proposals to many landlord and lots of trips to various city departments I managed to start our small hostel.
 Here I was able to test my various theories about creating a genuine and social community of international travelers.
-After 20 years, I've learned that what people say they want and what people REALLY want can be very different things.
+After 20 years, I’ve learned that what people say they want and what people REALLY want can be very different things.
 We operate from the premise that most people are inherently shy and need and appreciate a little help to be social with others.
-Our hostel is unlike other hostels but it has an intensely social community that has a loyal and enthusiastic following.
+Our hostel is very unlike other hostels but it has a intensely social community that has a loyal and enthusiast following.

-Back in 1992, I was already on the internet.
+Back in 1992, I was already involved in on the internet.
 I was intrigued with the possibility of people of the world communicating with each other and sharing what they know.
-Because I was passionate about hostels I decided to write Frequently Asked Questions about Hostelling which was hosted on rec-travel libraries by Brian Lucas on Gopher servers at the University of Manitoba.
+Because knew and was passionate about hostels I decided to write Frequently Asked Questions about Hostelling which was hosted on rec-travel libraries by Brian Lucas on Gopher servers at the University of Manitoba.
 At the bottom of the FAQ was my email address and I encouraged people to write me if they had further questions.
-I found the questions I received were along the lines of "Do you know any other hostels in __________?"
-I learned that while there were about 11 hosteling organizations in the world, and each of these organizations published book directories of hostels - they only listed hostels belonging to THEIR organization.
+I found the questions I received were along the lines of “do you know any other hostels in __________?”
+I learned that while their were about 11 hosteling organizations in the world, and each of these organizations published book directories of hostels - they only listed hostels belonging to THEIR organization.
 I felt this was a problem.
-I decided there needed to be a database of ALL hostels.
-So, I used my knowledge of computers and created "The Internet Guide to Hostelling".
+I decided their needed to be a database of ALL hostels.
+So I used my knowledge of computers and created “The Internet Guide to Hostelling”.

 20 YEARS - A REVIVAL OF THE SHARING ECONOMY

-After 20 years in business, I'm thrilled that technology is providing new ways to provide people with the community they crave.
-It's now called collaborative consumption, or the sharing economy, but to me it still feels like the roots and inspiration that formed the modern day hosteling movement.
-My passion is now finding ways to use technology to create community, or in the words of Meetup.com founder, they "use computers to get people away from them."
+After 20 years in business, I’m thrilled that technology is providing new ways to provide people with the community they crave.
+Now it’s now called collaborative consumption or the sharing economy but to me it still feels like the roots and inspiration that formed the modern day hosteling movement.
+My passion is now finding ways to use technology to create community, or in the words of Meetup.com founder, they “use computers to get people away from them.”